antonioborondo/qt-layout/README.md

 ## Description

-Tool to save and load the Qt Creator layout.
+Tool to save and restore the Qt Creator layout.

 ## Features

 - Save the layout of the left panel, bottom panel, and status bar.
-- Allows saving multiple layouts identified by name.
+- Restore layouts previously saved identified by name.

 ## Usage